prpole/dhsi-coding-fundamentals/book-chapter/main.md

 <!---
 JS: Should we say something about coding vs programming here?
 DT: I don't have strong feelings about the distinction.
 Up to you.
+PRP: Skipping for now---seems like the intro does what it needs to without the distinction
 --->

 ## 1 Critical Computing in the Humanities, Core Principles